Karachi: Water pollution

-Lastly there is water pollution in Lyari and Malir rivers as gutters directly open into these rivers.
-These rivers than directly go into Arabian sea untreated.
-So sewerage and industrial wastewater is directly being thrown into Indian Ocean hence polluting it and destroying marine life under the sea.
-3 waste water treatment plants exist but are all dysfunctional.
+There is water pollution in Lyari and Malir rivers as gutters directly open into these rivers.
+These rivers then directly run into the Arabian Sea untreated.
+So sewerage and industrial wastewater is directly being thrown into Indian Ocean.
+Three waste water treatment plants exist but are all dysfunctional.

 Karachi's sewage system is overwhelmed and in disrepair, and sewage commonly gets into the city's water lines.
 Thousands of hospitalisations each year are attributed to sewage contamination in Karachi's drinking water, and there are annual cholera outbreaks in the city.
 As of 2011, half of all middle-class children in Karachi have intestinal parasites attributed to poor water quality.

 Urban flooding in monsoon season

 Size of Drainage system and storm water drains (locally known as Naalahs) in the city is not enough to handle the heavy rainfalls of monsoon.
 The drainage system and storm water drains are also filled with solid trash.
 When water finds no path, it enters streets, roads, underpasses and even houses during rainfall in July and August of every year.
 Major Naalahs like Orangi Naalah, Gujjar Naalah, Mehmoodabad Naalah are cleaned every year by government but are polluted by people the next day.

 Flooding hinders connectivity of different areas of the city specially Landhi and Korangi.
 Floods have caused drown or electric shocks related deaths as well.